changeprasant/Jedis/AdvancedUsage.md

     jedis2.set("z", "bar");
 }

-pool.destroy();
+pool.close();
 ```

 #### 3. Disconnect / returnRessource

 pool.returnResource should be called as soon as you are finished using jedis in a particular moment.
 If you don't, the pool may get slower after a while. getResource and returnResource are fast, since no new connection have to be created.
 Creation and destruction of a pool are slower, since theses are the actual network connections.
-Forgetting pool.destroy keeps the connection open until timeout is reached.
+Forgetting pool.close keeps the connection open until timeout is reached.

 #### Determine information of the shard of a particular key